Skip to main content

 These include:

-• diabetes – a condition that causes a person's blood sugar levels to become too high
+• diabetes - a condition that affects your blood glucose levels

-• pregnancy – hormonal changes can make gums more vulnerable to plaque
+• pregnancy - hormonal changes can affect your gums

-• a weakened immune system – because of certain conditions or treatments, such as chemotherapy
+• a weakened immune system - sometimes due to a condition such as HIV or chemotherapy

 • stress